Beopjusa

 Beopjusa (lit.
 'Residence of Dharma' or Beopju temple), is a head temple of the Jogye Order of Korean Buddhism.
 It is situated on the slopes of Songnisan, within Songnisan National Park, in Naesongni-myeon, Boeun County, in the province of North Chungcheong Province, South Korea.

 It was initially constructed in 553 by Silla monk Uisin.
 It has been historically associated with Beopsang thought, and the worship of the Maitreya Buddha.

 History

-An snapshot of the temple in late spring.
+A snapshot of the temple in late spring.

 Colorful traditional lanterns found all over the Beopjusa Temple in South Korea for Buddha's birthday.